stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 		  console.log("Application successfully created");
     });

-Once the `Application` is created, the function will also automatically create a `Directory` based on the application's name.
-All new users accounts and groups you create for this application, will be stored in this new directory.
+The code above will create a new Application, then create a new Directory of the same name (*if your Application is named "test" your Directory will be named "test Directory"*).
+The new Directory will then be bound to your Application, so that all new users created in your Application will be stored in this Directory.

 ## Create a User Account
-To create an 'Account', you define the account as a JSON object and use the application to create it:
+Now that we've created an Application, let's create a user Account!
+To do this, you'll need to use your application (*created in the previous step*):

     var account = {
         givenName: 'Joe',